mikisvaz/rbbt/index.md

 How can I try it?
 -----------------

-To try out workflows the easiest way is to use them remotely.
-If you manage to install Ruby and the gems `rbbt-util` and `rbbt-rest` you can try the following examples; they should give you a taste of how it works.

-See available tasks for the Structure workflow; and the help for a particular task
+To try out workflows one easy way is to use them remotely.
+For example, to see available tasks for the Structure workflow; and the help for a particular task

 {% highlight bash %}
 rbbt workflow task https://rbbt.bsc.es/Sequence -h